seo4ajax/seo4ajax-cloudfront/README.md

 Configuring CloudFront cache
 --
-Depending on your configuration, it may be useful to configure CloudFront to store captures served by SEO4Ajax and intended for robots separately from those intended for regular users.
+Depending on your configuration, it may be useful to configure CloudFront to store captures served by SEO4Ajax and intended for bots separately from those intended for regular users.

 In this case, you need to [create a "Cache policy"](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cache-key-create-cache-policy.html)